DimitarNestorov/RepoOnVercel/README.md

 ## Increase rate limit (fix "Error: rate limit exceeded")

 This template uses the GitHub API to cache requests.
 The GitHub API is limited to 60 unauthenticated requests per IP address per hour.
-To increase this limit you need to specify a GitHub token as an environment variable (`GITHUB_TOKEN`) when running `npm run local`.
+To increase this limit you need to specify a GitHub token as an environment variable (`GITHUB_TOKEN`) when running `npm run dev`.
 To get a token go to [Settings -> Developer settings -> Personal access tokens](https://github.com/settings/tokens) and click "Generate new token".
 If you experience `rate limit exceeded` when deploying to Vercel you need to specify a GitHub token as an environment variable in your project settings.

 ```sh
 GITHUB_TOKEN=d107d6aaf3a6b550ebeead351a3974cb8b262b74 npm run dev